 Figure 7.3 How strong is the liability regime for directors?
-Number of economies with each score on extent of director liability index (0-10), 2012
+Number of economies with each score on the extent of director liability index (0-10), 2013

 Note: Higher scores indicate greater liability of directors.
-No economy receives a score of 10 on the extent of director liability index.
+Source: Doing Business database.

-Figure 7.4 How easy is access to internal corporate documents?
+Figure 7.4 How easy is accessing internal corporate documents?

-Number of economies with each score on ease of shareholder suits index (0-10), 2012 changes over time in the regional average score on this index.
+Number of economies with each score on the ease of shareholder suits index (0-10), 2013 changes over time in the regional average score on this index.

-Note: Higher scores indicate greater powers of shareholders to challenge the transaction.
+Note: Higher scores indicate greater minority shareholder access to evidence before and during trial.